Late Course Work

-This policy governs the acceptance and grading of late work (including assignments, quizzes and exams, and discussion posts) in Excelsior College courses.
-The intention of the policy is to promote consistency and academic rigor in Excelsior College courses, while also providing faculty with the flexibility to respond to students experiencing extenuating circumstances.
+This policy governs the acceptance and grading of late work (including assignments, quizzes and exams, and discussion posts) in Excelsior University courses.
+The intention of the policy is to promote consistency and academic rigor in Excelsior University courses, while also providing faculty with the flexibility to respond to students experiencing extenuating circumstances.

-a) Students are expected to submit work for Excelsior College courses by the due date stipulated in the course.
+- Students are expected to submit work for Excelsior courses by the due date stipulated in the course.

 Extenuating circumstances include, but are not limited to, the following:

 - an illness or injury